Minden: The Weimar Republic and the Nazi Regime

-When the Reichswehr was transformed to the Wehrmacht in 1935, the army unities were enlarged.
-Minden got another pioneer battalion (No. 46), new barracks (Mudra-Kaserne, after WWII "Clifton barracks") and an exercise place at the Weser shore were built.
-After the last priosoners of war had left the camp area Minderheide in 1922, the place was used again for military exercise, horse and motorcycle sport, and a part from it as place to land for small planes, as it already had happened since 1910.
-Two hangars and workshops for repairing and overhauling were built since 1936 on this area, where also new types of planes were tested.
+When the Reichswehr was transformed to the Wehrmacht in 1935, army units were enlarged.
+Minden received another pioneer battalion (No. 46), new barracks (Mudra-Kaserne, after WWII Clifton barracks) and an exercise area at the Weser shore were built.
+After the last prisoners of war had left the camp area Minderheide in 1922, the place was used again for military exercise, horse and motorcycle sport, and a part from it as a place to land for small planes, as had already been happened starting in 1910.
+Two hangars and workshops for repairing and overhauling were built in this area beginning in 1936, where new types of planes were also tested.

 After the war, the Minden District railway opened a fourth line to the coal mine of Meißen and the ore mine of Kleinenbremen, and in 1924 began to convert the narrow gauge to standard gauge tracks.
-The Minden tram was electrified in 1920, and three lines were added until 1930.
+The Minden tram was electrified in 1920, and three lines were added by 1930.

-In 1929 the Melitta firm transferred its production from Dresden to Minden.
-Since 1935 the Chemische Werke Minden produced chemicals for pharmaceutical use, e.g. codeine; because of potentially military interest the producing company Knoll AG in Ludwigshafen had decided for a more inner-German producing location.
+In 1929, the Melitta firm transferred its production from Dresden to Minden.
+From 1935 the Chemische Werke Minden produced chemicals for pharmaceutical use, e.g. codeine; because of potentially military interest the producing company Knoll AG in Ludwigshafen had decided for a more inner-German producing location.

-From 1934 to 1940 two suburbs with single-family houses of modest size (Siedlung Kuhlenkamp and Siedlung Rodenbeck) were created in considerable distance to the previous settlements.
-Like in other communities, the names of some streets or places were changed by political reasons during the Nazi time, but most of them were reverted in 1945.
+From 1934 to 1940, two suburbs with single-family houses of modest size (Siedlung Kuhlenkamp and Siedlung Rodenbeck) were created in considerable distance to the previous settlements.
+Like in other communities, the names of some streets or places were changed for political reasons during the Third Reich, with most being reverted in 1945.

 World War II

 During World War II, underground factories were built in the Weser Hills and Wiehen Hills near Minden.
 Slave labourers from a nearby subcamp of the Neuengamme concentration camp were forced to produce weapons and other war materiel.
-After the war the machinery was removed by American troops, the entrances were sealed.
+After the war the machinery was removed by American troops and the entrances were sealed.

-Most of the Jewish citizens were deported, dispossessed and murdered.
-The Stolpersteine (stumbling stones) have been laid on Minden's pavements as a memorial to them.
+Most of the Jewish citizens of Minden were deported, dispossessed and murdered.
+Stolpersteine (literally 'stumbling stones', metaphorically 'stumbling blocks') have begun to be laid within Minden's pavements as a memorial to them.

 Minden sustained severe damage from Allied bombings during World War II.
 These attacks were minor during the early phase of the war.
 The raid on 26 October 1944 on the canal aqueduct damaged the wall of the Mittelland Canal, and numerous workers in a nearby air raid shelter were drowned.
-The last and most devastating air raid was conducted by United States Army Air Forces Boeing B-17 Flying Fortress aircraft on 28 March 1945 and destroyed great parts of the town centre, including the town hall and cathedral, and resulted in the death of over 180 people.
+The last and most devastating air raid was conducted by Boeing B-17 Flying Fortress aircraft of the United States Army Air Forces on 28 March 1945 and destroyed great parts of the town centre, including the town hall and cathedral, and resulted in the death of over 180 people.
 At the end of the war 13% of all buildings were destroyed or damaged.